rakshithap123/E-COMMERCES-Sales-Dashboard/README.md

 # E-COMMERCES-Sales-Dashboard
-E-COMMERCE Sales Dashboard is created as a part of Live 4 hours Workshop  was conducted Techtip24.
+E-COMMERCE Sales Dashboard is created as a part of 4-hoursLive Workshop  was conducted  by Techtip24.